raimatt/aloha-tiff-amber/README.md

 ```
 aloha-tiff-amber/
-├── frontend/
+├── frontend/   # React + Vite
-└── backend/
+└── backend/    # Express + Mongoose
 ```

 ---

 ## ⚠️ Deployment Notes

-- The backend is hosted on Render (free tier)
-- Free instances may spin down after inactivity
-- This can result in:
-  - Slower initial load times
-  - Temporary request delays on first request

-This is expected behavior and not a bug.
+The backend runs on Render's free tier and may spin down after inactivity — the first request after a cold start can be slow.
+This is expected behavior.

 ---

-## 🔮 Future Improvements
+## 🔮 In Progress

-- Admin dashboard for managing products
+- Admin dashboard frontend (login, product form, dashboard table)
-- User authentication
-- Product categories and filtering
-- Image hosting optimization (Cloudinary or S3)
-- Performance improvements and caching

----

-## 💡 Key Learnings

-- Handling CORS between frontend and backend
-- Managing environment variables across environments
-- Working with deployed full-stack applications
-- Handling backend cold starts on free-tier hosting
-- Building responsive layouts with Tailwind CSS
+- Email request flow (Request button → admin notification + customer receipt)